sjsu-library/unionist/_template/unionist--text-0092.md

   had in respect to naturalization.
-In deference<br>  to southern views, the Militia laws of the nation, passed in 1792, did not<br>  include colored persons—the words were, “every free white male citizen”—was<br>  not this an express recognition that persons other than whites were citizens?<br>  If “citiens” meant a white person only, why was this language used?
+In deference<br>  to southern views, the Militia laws of the nation, passed in 1792, did not<br>  include colored persons—the words were, “every free white male citizen”—was<br>  not this an express recognition that persons other than whites were citizens?<br>  If “citizens” meant a white person only, why was this language used?
 (Mr S.<br>  here read from Ingersoll’s digest 745, relative to the protections granted to<br>  American seamen, which, he said were always given to blacks as well as<br>  whites.)
 The war of 1812 was caused,